 Don’t call your teenager lazy or a slob or be critical.
-Just explain the problem calmly and ask for their help solving it.
+Just explain the problem calmly and ask for their help in solving it.
 So you could say:

 ‘I’m finding the mess in the house really frustrating.
-It’s really good to get into the habit of clearing up and keeping things tidy, because it saves time trying to find things and it’s more respectful to people living in the same house.
-The three things that would make a big difference to me would be not having school bags and shoes in the hallway, if the kitchen was tidy after you’ve made a snack, and if wet towels are hung up in the bathroom.
+It’s really good to get into the habit of clearing up and keeping things tidy because it saves time trying to find things and it’s more respectful to people living in the same house.
+The three things that would make a big difference to me would be not having school bags and shoes in the hallway if the kitchen was tidy after you’ve made a snack, and if wet towels are hung up in the bathroom.
 How would you feel about trying to remember to clear up those things?’

 Say something like:

 ‘Look, I don’t want to be nagging you.
 And that’s the last thing you want.
 And sometimes I forget to clear up my things too.
 How about we agree a consequence if either of us leave our mess around?
 So if your things are in the hallway, or the kitchen’s a mess or your towel’s on the floor, three times, what could you do for me to help you remember the next time?’ and what could I do for you if I forget?